reduxjs/reselect/README.md

 ### Accessing React Props in Selectors

-So far our selectors have only been receiving the Redux store as input.
-It is also possible to pass the props of a component wrapped by `connect` into a selector.
+So far our selectors have only been taking state from the Redux store as input, but it is also possible to pass the props of a component wrapped by `connect` into a selector.

 Consider the following example: